-Supplement Plans are all created equal:Medicare Supplement plans are federally regulated and therefore identical from company to company.
-Plan F with Company #1 will have the exact same benefits as Plan F with Company #2.
-Prices will vary between carriers, however.
-You should shop the market to find the best price for your demographic.
+Medicare Supplement Plans Are All Created Equal:Medicare Supplement plans are federally regulated and identical for each insurance provider.
+For example, Plan F, with Company #1, will have the same exact benefits as Plan F, with Company #2.
+The only thing that will vary between carriers is the price you pay.

 Underwriting for Medicare Advantage: Medicare Advantage plans require very little medical underwriting.
 Typically, End Stage Renal Disease is the only condition which will prohibit you from qualifying for a Medicare Advantage plan.